liugangcode/Graph-DiT/README.md

 </div>

 ## Update

-May 29: The Graph DiT models have been incorporated into `torch-molecule` (https://github.com/liugangcode/torch-molecule), which is the open-source project we are actively building to provide sklearn-style interfaces for various molecular generation, prediction, and representation models.
-The package supports implementations of DiGress and GDSS as well, along with other molecular generation methods.
+**May 29** — The Graph DiT models have been integrated into our actively maintained open-source project, [`torch-molecule`](https://github.com/liugangcode/torch-molecule).
+This package provides scikit-learn–style interfaces for a wide range of molecular generation, prediction, and representation models.
+In addition to Graph DiT, it includes implementations of DiGress, GDSS, and other state-of-the-art molecular generation methods.

 ## Requirements
 All dependencies are specified in the `requirements.txt` file.